omarreis/diySextantScale/README.md

 # diySextantScale

 This repo contains high resolution images of marine sextant scales, for DIY instrument projects.

+Print scale image on inkjet printer and paste to your favourite frame material ( acrylic, wood, foamboard.. )

 * Sextant scale images generated programatically to have geometrically correct proportions.
 * Original size is for printing on A4 sized paper with 600 DPI resolution.
 * For better results use heavy 150 g/m2 paper, ink-jet or laser.

-Scales are Vernier kind with 3 options in respect to small scale tick size:
+Scales are *Vernier* kind with 3 options in respect to small minutes scale:

-* 20' per tick
+* 20' per tick ( with main scale degrees divided in 3)
-* 30' per tick
+* 30' per tick ( 1/2 deg divisions)
 * 1 degree per tick ( w/ 60' Vernier )

-The size your use depends on the instrument size.
-For the large A3 sextant, I choose the 20' ( w/ each degree divided in 3 )
+For the large A3 sextant, I chose the 20'  w/ each degree divided in 3.
+For A4 sextant, the full scale one degree vernier.

 Which one is better ?